 BUDGET – Laokasti Villas

-The Laokasti Villas in Oia is a traditionally styled complex consisted of of 17 spacious and comfortable hotel studios, apartments and villas.
+The Laokasti Villas in Oia is a traditionally styled complex consisting of 17 spacious and comfortable hotel studios, apartments, and villas.
 The complex includes well-designed hotel facilities and offers excellent services.

 Where to stay in Fira

 Standing majestically on the edge of the cliffs, Volcano View boasts a restaurant with a Caldera view, and 3 swimming pools overlooking the volcano, the sea, and the famous Santorini sunset.
 All guestrooms have a private balcony or terrace overlooking the sea and the volcano.

 Theoxenia enjoys a central location at Fira, in the famous cliffs.
 Overlooking the volcano or the town, Theoxenia offers free WiFi access throughout the property.
 Fitted with double glazed windows, all air-conditioned rooms are equipped with a minibar and a satellite TV.

 Set in a quiet location, just a 10-minute walk from the center of Fira, the Greek-style Galatia Villas offers a welcoming lounge, and spacious, air-conditioned rooms.
 The well-furnished guest rooms and studios feature a balcony or offer access to the courtyard.

 Santorini is a true paradise for photographers.
 The deep blue domes, whitewashed buildings, and beautiful pink bougainvilleas grant a perfect backdrop for every photo so it’s practically impossible to take bad photos in Santorini.